 “Patient contact, like delivering bad news.
 We don’t want a robot doing that to us.
 In those crucial moments—a warm hand or a hug—we still want people there.”

 In Stockholm, Dr. Gao Yujia is participating in an exchange of experiences between the National University Health System and the region on the use of 5G in hospital operations.
 Here, too, the focus is on harnessing the potential of digitalization to achieve greater patient benefit through new technological applications.
-Karl H. Johansson is a researcher and director of Digital Futures, which organizes Digitalize in Stockholm:
+Karl H. Johansson; Director of Digital Futures:

 “The European Commission’s latest survey shows that Stockholm tops the list of 241 regions, ahead of Copenhagen, London, and Zurich.
 One important reason for this is that we have succeeded where many other regions are still struggling, namely in innovation through collaboration between researchers, businesses, and the public sector, known as the triple helix model.
 This is absolutely essential for the development of tomorrow’s smart hospitals.”